allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 What is the result of our journey across some functional requirements and a bit more non-functional requirements?
 By looking at the definition of an endpoint we have full documentation of its behaviour, including exceptions.
-Our code is easily portable to some different API (e.g. EJB), we have fully-auditable modifications, and we can exchange layers quite freely — however — possibility of exchanging layers is something that is available in the hexagonal architecture as well.
+Our code is easily portable to some different API (e.g. EJB), we have fully-auditable modifications, and we can exchange layers quite freely.
 Also analysis of whole service is simplified, as possible use cases are explicitely stated.

 ```kotlin